YSW Team

 Katrin Füllsack

-Mother, friend and companion.
+is a mother, friend and companion.
 Someone who keeps things rolling.
-Project manager.
-Dedicated decaf drinker.
-Katrin is all these things and more: she is also the person responsible for the renovation of the Other Music Academy building and other OMA projects, working behind-the-scenes for Yiddish Summer and standing in for the chairman of the board when he happens to be away;-).
+A project manager.
+A dedicated decaf drinker.
+Katrin is all these things and more.
+She is also responsible for the renovation of the Other Music Academy building and other OMA projects.
+She works behind the scenes for Yiddish Summer and stands in for the chairman of the board when he happens to be away. ;-)

 Photo: Pierre Kamin